 When I was in the office with Jeremiah, we tried to figure out why I never received any emails.
 My original sales associate had been off by two letters.
-He had counting@ instead of accounting@.
+He had [email protected] instead of [email protected]

 It was a simple mistake that could happen to any organization — what mattered was the recovery.